xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>How to check the Ruby version on Mac?</h2></summary>
 <p>
-On macOS Big Sur and Catalina you likely have the older Ruby 2.6.3 version available as the pre-installed "system" Ruby (Ruby 3.0.1 is the newest version).
-Enter `ruby -v` in the terminal application to see the version number.
+Enter `ruby -v` in the terminal application to see the Ruby version on macOS.
 Entering the command `which -a ruby` will show you if more than one Ruby executable is installed.
 If Ruby is installed, the `gem env` command gives you a full picture of your local Ruby environment, including the Ruby version.
-See the article <a href="/faq/what-ruby-version-is-installed/index.html">What Ruby Version is Installed?</a> for details.
+See the article <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a> for details.
 </p>
 </details>

 <details>
 <summary><h2>How to test if Ruby is installed on Mac?</h2></summary>
 <p>
 If Ruby is installed on a Mac, entering `ruby -v` in the terminal will show the version.
 Entering the command `which -a ruby` will show if more than one Ruby version is installed.
-See the article <a href="/faq/what-ruby-version-is-installed/index.html">What Ruby Version is Installed?</a> for details.
+See the article <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a> for details.
 </p>
 </details>